-In Grade 10 students need to make informed choices about their future IB subjects as this can have a direct effect on the choice of university/college degree programme.
-Students can visit the website of the IB Organization at www.ibo.org, where they will find a database of universities that have specific statements about admissions policies in relation the IB diploma.
+In Grade 10 students need to make informed choices about their future IB subjects as this can have a direct effect on the choice of university/college degree programmes.

 The chart below can assist students when they are selecting courses in their IB programme that will support their pathway to university acceptance.